Where to Find Affordable Proofreading Services

 What Is Proofreading, and How Much Does It Cost?

-Before searching for a proofreader, it’s essential to understand what proofreading entails to avoid misunderstandings.
+Before searching for a proofreader, it’s essential to understand what they do to avoid misunderstandings.

-Proofreaders also check for omitted and repeated words and ensure that words are used correctly (e.g., imminent vs. eminent).
-They do not fix problems with syntax (sentence structure) or do any rewriting.
+They also check for omitted and repeated words and ensure that words are used correctly (e.g., imminent vs. eminent).
+They don’t fix problems with content or organization, nor do they do any rewriting.

 Proofreading is typically done after a document has been copyedited.

-Knowing how much proofreading typically costs will be the only way to determine what constitutes an affordable price.
+Knowing how much proofreading typically costs is the only way to determine what constitutes an affordable price.

 The Editorial Freelancers Association (EFA) in the US surveyed its members in 2023 to obtain data for their 2024 median rates chart.